fusheriff_head.png Live

 FuscAuth's SvelteKit frontend grabs that parameter and stashes it in localStorage.
 This is important — the OAuth flow is about to bounce you through Google's servers, and we need to remember where you came from.

 You click the button.
-The frontend calls the backend's /auth endpoint, which constructs a Google OAuth URL with the right client ID, callback URL, and scopes (openid email profile), then sends you off with an HTTP 302 redirect.
-You're on Google's turf now.
+The frontend calls the backend's /auth endpoint (or /auth/microsoft for Microsoft), which constructs an OAuth URL with the right client ID, callback URL, and scopes, then sends you off with an HTTP 302 redirect.
+You're on the provider's turf now.

-Google does its thing.
+Google or Microsoft does its thing.
 Credentials, consent screen, the works.
-When you approve, Google redirects back to FuscAuth's /auth/callback endpoint with an authorization code.
+When you approve, the provider redirects back to FuscAuth's callback endpoint with an authorization code.

 The four-check identity resolution

-The backend exchanges that code for a Google access token, then fetches your profile.
+The backend exchanges that code for an access token, then fetches your profile (from Google's userinfo API or Microsoft's Graph API).
+For Microsoft, the email comes from the mail field, with a fallback to userPrincipalName for personal accounts where mail can be null.
 Now it needs to figure out: who are you in our system?
 This isn't as straightforward as it sounds, because FuscAuth supports multiple identity scenarios.
 The handleOAuthLogin function runs four checks in sequence:

 Check 1: Provider lookup.
-Query DynamoDB for AUTHPROVIDER#google#{googleId}.
-If you've logged in with Google before, we find your internal UUID instantly.
+Query DynamoDB for AUTHPROVIDER#{provider}#{providerId} — for example, AUTHPROVIDER#google#{googleId} or AUTHPROVIDER#microsoft#{microsoftId}.
+If you've logged in with this provider before, we find your internal UUID instantly.
 Done.

 Check 2: Legacy migration.
 If the system is in dual-write mode, check the old schema where Google IDs were the primary key.
 This handles users from before the UUID migration -- more on that in the next post.

 Check 3: Email-based auto-linking.
 This is the clever one.
 Your email gets hashed with HMAC-SHA256 using a secret pepper, then we look up EMAILHASH#{hash}.
-If found, it means you already have an account through a different provider (say, GitHub) with the same email.
-FuscAuth links Google to your existing account automatically.
+If found, it means you already have an account through a different provider with the same email.
+Say you signed in with Google first, and later try Microsoft with the same email — FuscAuth links Microsoft to your existing account automatically.
 One person, one identity, regardless of how they sign in.

 Check 4: New user.
 None of the above matched.
 Generate a UUID with crypto.randomUUID(), create four DynamoDB records (profile, provider link, email hash lookup, and reverse provider lookup), and welcome them in.